Raka Ray

 Raka Ray (born 28 July 1962) is an American sociologist and academic.
-She is a full-time professor at the University of California, Berkeley in the departments of Sociology and Southeast Asian Studies.
+She is a full-time professor at the University of California, Berkeley (UC-Berkeley) in the departments of Sociology and Southeast Asian Studies.
 She became the Dean of Social Sciences at UC-Berkeley in January 2020.
 Ray's research interests include gender and feminist theory, postcolonial sociology, emerging middle classes, South Asia, inequality, qualitative research methods, and social movements.
 Her current project explores changes in the meanings and relations of servitude in India.
 Ray is also an editor of the publication Feminist Studies.

 Early life and education

 Ray was originally a History major and later decided to specialize in sociology due to her interest in issues of unequal power and her desire to solve social inequalities.
-For her Bachelor of Arts, she studied sociology at Bryn Mawr College in 1985.
+For her Bachelor of Arts degree, she studied sociology at Bryn Mawr College in 1985.
 She then proceeded to earn an M.S. and PhD in 1987 and 1993, respectively, at the University of Wisconsin-Madison.

 Career

 Ray believes in her greater utility as an academic, rather than an activist, in investigating systematic inequalities.
 When discussing obstacles in her education and career, as a woman of color, Ray highlights that this was not something she experienced (in India) until she moved to the United States.
-Ray explains that her focus on gender in South Asia was ‘consistently seen as marginal to mainstream Sociology’ and that she had to battle with ‘constant particularizing’ of her work and the ‘universalizing of work on the US’.
+Ray explains that her focus on gender in South Asia was "consistently seen as marginal to mainstream Sociology" and that she had to battle with "constant particularizing" of her work and the "universalizing of work on the US".

 As well as teaching at the University of Berkeley, Ray has also given several conferences, organized panels, published articles and books.
 In 2018, she co-published The Social Life of Gender with Jennifer Carlson and Abigail Andrews.

 Ray notably focuses on postcolonial sociology and its relation to modern feminist discourse.
-She has highlighted the lack of critique of postcolonial theory, due to ‘sociology’s attachment to its own modernist foundations and to universalism’.
-Ray argues that the ‘founding fathers of sociology’ (Marx, Weber, Durkheim) have overlooked the importance of colonialism in the making of European modernity.
+She has highlighted the lack of critique of postcolonial theory, due to "sociology's attachment to its own modernist foundations and to universalism".
+Ray argues that the "founding fathers of sociology" (Marx, Weber, Durkheim) have overlooked the importance of colonialism in the making of European modernity.
 This focus on a self-sufficient Europe has transcended into American sociology too—what Julian Go refers to as metrocentrism.
 Ray notes the parallel between defining Europe and America as the norm and the rest as the difference, similar to how men are treated as the norm and women, the difference.